 Training for prescribers

 Two training modules are available for pharmacotherapy prescribers, delivered by the Royal Australian College of General Practitioners.

 Module 1 is an online module that provides prescribers with the information needed to safely prescribe opioids.
 Module 1 is a prerequisite to Module 2.

-Module 2 is a comprehensive day-long training workshop that outlines the benefits and risks of the opioid pharmacotherapy program, and teaches participants to recognise and respond to problematic opioid use and implement safe prescribing practices.
+Module 2 is a comprehensive day-long training workshop that outlines the benefits and risks of the opioid pharmacotherapy program.
+It also teaches participants to recognise and respond to problematic opioid use and implement safe prescribing practices.

 Completing Module 2 is essential for medical and nurse practitioners who want to increase buprenorphine and naloxone patient numbers or prescribe methadone.